pwdonh/nivturk/docs/download/download.md

 ### via Github

 You can download NivTurk directly from Github at any of the links above.
-Once you are on the page corresponding to the desired branch (e.g. MTurk, Prolific), click on the green Code button on the top-right of the page, and then select "Download Zip".
+Once you are on the page corresponding to the desired branch (e.g. MTurk, Prolific), click on the green 'Code' button on the top-right of the page, and then select 'Download Zip'.

 ### via Git clone